Which Program is Right?

 A Mississippi Headwaters easement

-Mississippi Headwaters Habitat Corridor Easements
+Mississippi Headwaters Habitat Corridor Protection

 This Program offers private landowners along or near the first 400 miles of the Mississippi River, or on a major tributary or headwaters lake, an opportunity to protect critical fish and wildlife habitat by permanently protecting the natural resource value of their land.